-• The practice had gathered feedback from patients through surveys.
-There was a virtual patient participation group PPG which assisted with surveys but the practice manager was in the process of setting up regular meetings in the practice.
-Staff told us they would not hesitate to discuss any concerns or issues with colleagues and management.
-They told us they felt involved and engaged to improve how the practice was run.
+- The practice had gathered feedback from patients through surveys and complaints received.
+There had been an active PPG in the practice but due to ill health and people having other commitments there were insufficient members at the time of the inspection.
+However two members spoken with both said they were both enthusiastic and willing to start again with meetings.
+The practice manager was in the process of encouraging more patients to join the group. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+Staff told us they felt involved and engaged to improve how the practice was run.